European Regulation for Combating Deforestation – EUDR-

 EUDR Regulation on Coffee

-The supply chain of coffee is subject to this Regulation, including both green coffee and transformed products such as roasted or decaffeinated coffee, husks, and coffee substitutes.
+The coffee supply chain is subject to this Regulation, both green coffee and processed products – roasted or decaffeinated coffee, husks, hulls or coffee substitutes.

 However, soluble coffee is not currently included.